-BMED 2297 Field Experience & Seminar, 4 credits
+BMED 2297 Capstone Experience & Seminar,

-Prerequisite: Permission of the program director.

-Provides a supervised practical, industry-based learning experience in a setting consistent with the student's biomedical career goals in which the student develops professional skills through work experience.
+4 credits, Prerequisite: Permission of the program director.
+This course provides a supervised, practical, industry-based learning experience in a setting consistent with the student's program goals in which the student develops professional skills through work experience.
+Students are expected to complete a Technical Skills Assessment of the instructor's choice prior to completion of this course.

-BMED 2300 Introduction to Quality Assurance for Medical Devices.
-3 credits
+BMED 2300 Introduction to Quality Assurance for Medical Devices, 3 credits